Home / Undergraduate Application Guide / Undergraduate – University of Guelph

 Offers – High School Applicants

-If you are currently enrolled full-time in an Ontario high school and you meet the minimum admission requirements, you will be considered for admission on an ongoing basis beginning in January 2024.
+If you are a Group A applicant and you meet the minimum admission requirements, you will be considered for admission on an ongoing basis beginning in January 2026.

-If you are not currently enrolled full-time in an Ontario high school, and you meet the minimum admission requirements, you will be considered for admission on an ongoing basis as soon as all required documentation has been received.
+If you are a Group B applicant and you meet the minimum admission requirements, you will be considered for admission on an ongoing basis as soon as all required documentation has been received.

 Offers – Transfer, Mature and Other Applicants